clarklindeveloper/notes/react - udemy - maximilian schwarzmuller - the complete guide.md

 * wrap our `<App>` component with `<Provider>` which is a helper which injects store into components
 * to hook up the store, we pass the store created with createStore() to Provider store={} prop.
 * to connect the store to the component... we want to subscribe to the store to connect them...
-* still a container component (stateful component) that receives the store
+* in a container component (stateful component) that receives the store
 * import {connect} from 'react-redux';
 * export default connect()(Counter)
 * connect is a Higher order function we use on export